Privacy Policy and Informed Consent

 Attendance information for sessions or groups

-For daily online meditation groups, information collected is minimal and may include:
+Information collected is minimal and may include:

 -